Mohamed Nasheed: Trials

-On 16 January 2016, Nasheed, following foreign pressure, was granted permission to leave for the UK by the Maldivian Government to undergo a spinal surgery.
-According to a statement by the Ministry of Foreign Affairs, Nasheed "was granted permission under the condition to serve the remainder of the sentence upon return to the Maldives after surgery".
-While in London, Nasheed, with the support of lawyer Amal Clooney, has vocally drawn attention to the Maldives' democratic shortcomings.
+On 16 January 2016, following foreign pressure, Nasheed was granted permission to leave for the UK by the Maldivian government to undergo spinal surgery.
+Nasheed's lawyer, Amal Clooney, drew UK Prime Minister David Cameron's attention regarding Maldivian democracy and its shortcomings.
 The former president requested an additional 60-day leave extension that was temporarily rejected by the Maldivian authorities.
-Nasheed contended that a state-owned company once led by Maldives President Abdulla Yameen sold nearly $300 million worth of oil to Myanmar's military dictatorship in the early 2000s; with nearly half the money disappearing.
-In May 2016, the U.K. government granted Nasheed political refugee status.
+In April, the United States Senate adopted a bipartisan resolution calling for the Maldivian government to redress the injustice of Nasheed's imprisonment.
+In May, the UK government granted Nasheed political refugee status.